 These buildings were destroyed in a fierce conflagration.
 Burnt floors were found all over.
 Collapsed burnt bricks accumulated on these floors to a height of more than three feet.
 Some of the bricks had been baked by the blaze that had raged here.
 Roof collapse was discernible in many places.
 All this dramatic evidence of fire must be associated with the destruction of Shiloh by the Philistines after they defeated the Israelites near Ebenezer in the mid-eleventh century B.C.126

 The published date for the destruction, ca. 1050 B.C., is based on pottery chronology, which is very imprecise, particularly for the Iron Age I period.
 A date anywhere from ca. 1104 B.C., Merrill's estimated date for the battle of Ebenezer,127 to ca. 1050 B.C. would accommodate the pottery types found in the destruction level.

 Scholars many times raise the issue of the lack of extra biblical literary evidence to support this or that person or event in Israel's early history.
 Complete verification of every biblical text will never be achieved.
 Documentary evidence relating to early Israel is rare, so the expectation of finding epigraphic evidence to substantiate the activities of specific individuals, families, or tribes prior to the monarchy is unrealistic.128 However, when we examine the archaeological evidence that we do have that bears on events in the early history of Israel, and utilize the internally self-consistent chronology of the Old Testament, the findings of archaeology and the biblical record harmonize extremely well.

 Editorial Note: This article was originally published in the book: Giving the Sense: Understanding and Using Old Testament Historical Texts.
-This book can be purchased in the ABR bookstore.
 Posted with permission.